derykmakgill/krawisz/test.md

 >Please avoid repetition — r/bitcoin is a subreddit devoted to new information and discussion about Bitcoin and its ecosystem.
 >
 >Even if you think that something is important, you can't keep bringing it up day after day on r/Bitcoin without some significant+notable additional thoughts/news.
 It might get upvoted, but overall it's annoying and hurts the usability of r/Bitcoin.

+#### 03 February 2016

+Blockstream [raises $55 Million in a Series A Funding Round,](https://www.wsj.com/articles/bitcoin-startup-blockstream-raises-55-million-in-funding-round-1454518655) one of the largest investments in a Bitcoin company ever.

+AXA Ventures co-leads the round.
+Bitcoiners are quick to point out that the [CEO of AXA, Henri de Castries, has been the Chairman of the Bilderberg Group since 2012](https://www.reddit.com/r/btc/comments/47zfzt/blockstream_is_now_controlled_by_the_bilderberg/) and that their ties to the traditional central banking industry and political aparatus are a huge conflict of interest in a cryptocurrency that was ostensibily designed to help make them less powerful.

+>They are bankers and politicians and special interest VC groups who have literally everything to lose with something like Bitcoin taking prominence over their engineered financial farce conducted over 100 years.
+The greatest fraud in human history as far as I am concerned.
+>
+>They want to turn Bitcoin into a piece of legacy banking garbage.
+They are anti-freedom and anti-freemarket.

+#### 22 February 2016

+Mosaic Ventures posts an article about their participation in the investment round, stating that Bitcoin is a [technocracy governed by developers.](https://www.mosaicventures.com/mosaicblog/2016/2/4/our-investment-in-blockstream)

+>The governance of Bitcoin Core, like many other open source projects, is technocratic, where a handful of “core devs” (a dynamic group that includes several Blockstream team-members) deliberate the merits of various changes to the protocol, and decide how to move the puck forward, hoping to convince each other and the wider industry of their consensus.
+The technocracy is at least meritocratic, in the sense that the core devs are recognized -- by their peers, the community itself -- based on their significant contributions to the code.

 #### 16 August 2016